Fractionally Subadditive Maximization under an Incremental Knapsack Constraint: Introduction

-\begin{example} An objective function $f\colon E\to\R$ is called \emph{XOS} if it can be written as the pointwise maximum of linear functions, i.e., there are $k\in\N$ and values $v_{e,i}\in\R$ for all $e\in E$ and $i\in\left\{ 1,\dots,k\right\} $ such that $f(S)=\max_{\{1,\dots,k\}}\sum_{e\in S}v_{e,i}$ for all $S\subseteq E$.
-The set of factionally subadditive functions and the set of XOS functions coincide (Feige~\cite{Feige/09}).
+As shown by Feige~\cite{Feige/09}, the set of fractionally subadditive functions and the set of XOS functions coincide.
 XOS functions are a popular way to encode the valuations of buyers in combinatorial auctions since they often give rise to a succinct representation (cf.~Nisan~\cite{Nisan/00} and Lehman et al.~\cite{LehmannLehmannNisan/06}). \end{example}